Following (2024 film): Plot

 He ambushes the rival influencer for the truth and she reveals that the stalker targeted her not So-ra so she lured him toward So-ra instead of her.
 Furthermore, it is also revealed that the rival influencer and So-ra are partner-in-crime which the influencer would spam negative comments to gain sympathy from netizen for larger donation and receive 20% in profit from So-ra.

 In the flashback, it showed that So-ra was a prodigal daughter of her parents as she tried to sell her own brother to human trafficker for quick cash.
 Her father was so disgusted with her behavior and kicked her out of the household and disowned her.
 To survive, she worked as a hostess but her psychopathic attitude got her fired.
 She was then embarked on a career as a con woman to scam people out of charity donations.
 It is revealed that she faked her death to get rid of Jeong-tae since she fears Jeong-tae with his breaking-in habits would find her dark secrets.
 Moreover, she planned to have him killed and framed the stalker but Jeong-tae managed to fight back and escape.
 As the result, she killed the stalker and framed Jeong-tae.

 Jeong-tae goes back to his house and So-ra traps him in a scene to make it looked like he kidnapped her to the police.
 However, Jeong-tae escapes the police from the scuffle.
-Young-joo's colleague then reveals to her that the discrepancies of So-ra injuries by pointing out that she should have been dead from Jeong-tae's beating while in captivities judging from what she claimed about Jeong-tae did to her.
+Young-joo's colleague then reveals to her that the discrepancies of So-ra injuries by pointing out that she should have been dead from Jeong-tae's beating while in captivity judging from what she claimed about Jeong-tae did to her.
 Suspicious, Young-joo goes to the nightclub where So-ra used to work and finds out that one of the hostess had disappeared and suspected that So-ra was responsible.
 Jeong-tae calls Young-joo and insists that he was not the killer and revealed all of So-ra's scams to her.

 Jeong-tae lures So-ra to an underground basement and provokes her to tell the truth about her scams and her attempts to frame him for the killing of the stalker while secretly recording the whole scene from a hidden camera.
 At the same time, the police discovers the missing hostess buried body whom So-ra killed as the hostess blackmailed her by threatening to reveal her past job as a hostess if she did not share the profit of her scam.
 With all her crime laid bare, So-ra is arrested and Jeong-tae is vindicated.